espidev/ProtectionStones/README.md

     # Enable or disable the use of this protection stone in specific worlds
     # "blacklist" mode prevents this protect block from being used in the worlds in "worlds"
     # "whitelist" mode allows this protect block to only be used in the worlds in "worlds"
-    # Can override with protectionstones.admin permission
+    # Can be overriden with protectionstones.admin permission (including OP)!
     world_list_type = "blacklist"
     worlds = [
         "exampleworld1",
         "exampleworld2"
     ]

+    # Whether or not to actually restrict the protection stone from being placed when the world is restricted (in blacklist/whitelist)
+    # The block will place normally, without PS behaviour.
+    prevent_block_place_in_restricted_world = true

     [region]
         # Minimum distance between claims (that aren't owned by the same owner), measured from the protection block to the edge of another region